perxpective/Cybersecurity-Therapy/EHD/Practical/EHD Cheat Sheet (Reverse Engineering).md

 ./program $(perl -e 'print "%x." x 40')
 ./program $(python3.6 -c 'print("%08x" * 40)')
 ```
-- Display the buffer and modify the payload to show the buffer address as the last word
+- Use `objdump` to find the address of a function
+-